Equitable Learning Services (ELS) are committed to providing students equal opportunity in accordance with the Disability Discrimination Act 1992.

 To ensure that we can provide you with the very best service please:

-- give some thought to the questions you should be asking so we can find or provide what you need quickly.
+- give some thought to your questions so we can find or provide what you need quickly.

 - treat our staff with courtesy and respect.

-- provide as much notice as you can if you are requiring assistance while studying at RMIT.
+- provide as much notice as you can if you requireassistance while studying at RMIT.

-Equitable Learning Services (ELS) are constantly striving to enhance their capacity to assist you with your disability-specific service or enquiry.
+Equitable Learning Services (ELS) are constantly striving to enhance our capacity to assist you with your disability-specific service or enquiry.
 We need your views and feedback.
-They are very important and help us to improve our services.
+This will help us to improve our services.